juddy/workspace/README.md

 - Multiple workspaces
 - Heavily keyboard-operable (window sizing, desktop/app switching, command execution, etc.)
-- Apart from some of the rigities of the Dock/Clip, it's pretty easy to make Window Maker bend to your whims.
+- Apart from some of the rigidities of the Dock/Clip, it's pretty easy to make Window Maker bend to your whims.
 - Lightweight memory footprint
 - WINGs, wmlib, wrlib, libc - No shenanigans with GNOMEs, no Krap.
 - It can just create windows (without borders and titlebars, sunken and unclickable if you wish) or give you a rich 'Desktop'.